Adoption and DNA Testing

 Step 3: Do Genealogy

-If your match doesn't post their chart, you have to go find it.
-If there are matches that have little or no pedigree, you can research it for them.
+If your match doesn't post their family tree, ask to see it.
+If you don’t get a helpful response, you can research their tree for them.
 We have several videos in our premium Video Tutorial series to help you through this process.
 Or if you want more involved help, we are happy to do that too!
 Check out our Expert Research Assistance.

 Step 4: Contact Your Matches

 Please keep in mind that just taking a DNA test does not necessarily mean someone is actually interested in finding their biological family.
-Nor does it mean that they know they are missing any relatives.
+Nor does it mean that they know they are missing any relatives (that someone was adopted out).
 Think through the whole process before undertaking the test to make sure you are ready for all of the possible scenarios.